MrAshleyOsborne/localgymclasses/README.md

 ## Wireframes

-The following wireframes were created to plan the layout and user flow of the Gym Class Booking System.
-They illustrate the structure of the homepage, booking form, cancellation form, and instructor profiles before development began.
+The following wireframes illustrate the planned layout and user flow.
+PNG files are saved in the repository root and will render inline in GitHub.

 ### Homepage / Navigation

-- Header with site title and navigation links (Classes, Booking, Cancel, Instructors).
-- Clear, consistent navigation across all pages.
-- Responsive layout for desktop and mobile.

 ![Homepage Wireframe](homepage.png)